A PAPER CANOE PROJECTS AND CAHOOTS THEATRE PRODUCTION IN ASSOCIATION WITH NATIVE EARTH

 Written by Jani Lauzon

-Musical Director: Jerod Impichchaachaaha’ Tate
+Musical Direction & Composition by: Jerod Impichchaachaaha’ Tate

-Performed by Courtney Ch’ng Lancaster, Howard Davis, Richard Greenblatt, Marion Newman, and Aaron M. Wells
+Featuring Courtney Ch’ng Lancaster, Howard Davis, Richard Greenblatt, Marion Newman, and Aaron M. Wells

 September 9-30, 2018